 Businesses should also consider what exposure they may have to outsourced providers or within their value-chain, particularly in relation to regulated activities.
 Gaining assurance over third-parties' business resilience plans is critical, particularly for financial services firms.

-Paul Young, managing director, head of finance, risk and compliance at Grant Thornton UK, says: "A robust process should be in place to monitor regulatory updates and rapidly assess what changes mean for the business and how they can be best applied."
+Paul Young, managing director, head of finance, risk and compliance at Grant Thornton UK, says: "A robust process should be in place to and rapidly assess what changes mean for the business and how they can be best applied."

 Retune your processes for compliance obligations across multiple jurisdictions